ahoffer/imageresize/README.md

 method declarations:
 * A method to set an input stream that represents an image, such as a JPEG or GIF.
-* Methods to get and set a configuration.
-The configuration can be used by implementors of `ImageSize`.
+* Methods to get and set a settings.
+The settings can be used by implementors of `ImageSize`.
 * A method to set the desired generate of the output image.
 * A method to initiate the sizing operation and return a `BufferedImage`